 10. How is the environment determined?

-One of the most common errors developers make when starting out with GAS is appreciating that they have to define ALL the environment their applications needs in the .xcf.
+One of the most common errors developers make when starting out with GAS is not appreciating that they have to define ALL the environment variables their applications needs in the .xcf.
 This typically manifests itself when the program attempts to connect to the database and the appropriate environment variable has not been set for the database connection.

-it is also a good idea to have in your application, a means to dump the environment so that you can see what it actually is.
+It is also a good idea to have in your application, a means to dump the environment so that you can see what it actually is.
 Even something as simple as a command line argument that will lead to

 RUN "env | sort > /tmp/name.env" being executed will suffice.